 - Be interesting.
 To charm an interesting person, you need to be interesting.
 So disconnect the TV and get out there.
 Push your physical and emotional boundaries: whether that means trying skydiving or yoga.
 Also, reading some great books will help to wake up those sleepy brain cells.

-- Ask for help.
+- Get help.
 Ask a friend who’s a great flirt to give you tips and coaching on everything from body language to ice-breakers to how to tell a joke.

 The First Date After Divorce

 Okay: so one of you has gotten up the nerve to ask the other on a date.
 Now what?

 Again, start with small talk.
 I don’t care how much you hate it: a first date is always somewhat nerve-racking, and small talk puts people at ease, giving them a chance to regain their balance.
 Usually, small talk lasts no longer than about five minutes; some people require more time, and some require less in order to relax.

 Your next challenge is to find a topic of mutual interest to discuss.
 This may take a couple of attempts, so don’t be discouraged if your first conversational arrow misses the mark.
 Try hobbies, sports (spectator and participatory), each other, movies, books, and music.
 If you are genuinely funny (ask your friends to be honest with you about this), you could opt for an amusing or offbeat question.
 Avoid politics, religion, and your ex-spouse.
 Of course, you’re not going to lie about the fact that you’re separated or divorced – just don’t give them a two-hour monologue about the breakdown of your relationship.